CloudySnake/TM112-unit-tests/README.md

 directly within the IDE - and also pick which tests run.

 ### Looking at the results
-In the ideal world everything will go green and all tests will pass (Except Quiz 1 Q20 as I can't get that test working yet).
+In the ideal world everything will go green and all tests will pass.
 If not, then looking at the errors will help guide you as to what is wrong.

 You will likely either see syntax errors (which means your code has a problem and couldn't run) or *Assertion Error*.
 An assertion error means the code ran, but gave a difference answer than what the test was expecting.